SandyRodger/LS220_DSA/README.md

 ## 2nd pass on problems:

-(6, 7 and 9 are not on assessment)
+(6 (DP), 7 (backtracking) and 9 (graphs) are not on the assessment)

+which means I need to be good at:

+- 2 pointers
+- Binary search
+- Linked lists
+- Stacks
+- Binary trees

 | topic | problem  |2nd| 3rd |
 | :--- | :---: | :---: | :---: |